vercel/next.js/docs/api-reference/next/router.md

 Router events should be registered when a component mounts ([useEffect](https://reactjs.org/docs/hooks-effect.html) or [componentDidMount](https://reactjs.org/docs/react-component.html#componentdidmount) / [componentWillUnmount](https://reactjs.org/docs/react-component.html#componentwillunmount)) or imperatively when an event happens.

-If a route load is cancelled (for example, by clicking two links rapidly in succession), `routeChangeError` will fire.
-And the passed `err` will contain a `cancelled` property set to `true`, as in the following example:
+If a route load is canceled (for example, by clicking two links rapidly in succession), `routeChangeError` will fire.
+And the passed `err` will contain a `canceled` property set to `true`, as in the following example:

 ```jsx
 import { useEffect } from 'react'